RunqiuYe/RunqiuYe.github.io/_pages/about.md

 I like to self-study during my free time.
-For both courses I took in Carnegie Mellon University and materials I self-studied, you can find my notes under the projects section and my reflections and reviews under the blog section with the review tag.
+For both courses I took in Carnegie Mellon University and materials I self-studied, you can find my notes under the repositories section and my reflections and reviews under the blog section with the review tag.
 I will also post my personal random thoughts under the blog section with the thoughts tag.